The Babadook (2014)

 Barracuda is copyrighted although you can often find it around the internet.
 It is available as Drive-in Double Feature along with Island Fury (An unfinished Texas Chainsaw Massacre knock-off with new footage bookmarking it).
 The film has not been released in accordance with its quality.

 Director/Screenwriter: Frank Henenlotter

 The film focuses on conjoined twins consisting of a regular boy and a head-blob attached to the side of his chest.
-As adults, the two kill the doctors who performed the surgery.
+As children, they were medically separated.
+But now adults, the two kill the doctors who performed the surgery.
 Also: there is much tension between the twins given that one can lead a normal life.